eclipse-hono/hono/site/content/component/hono-server.md

 desirable.
 This may ease the debugging of AMQP 1.0 frames by using proxies or network sniffers that log the details while developing client applications (e.g. protocol adapters) for Hono.

-To avoid accidental configuration of an insecure port this feature of Hono server must be explicitly enabled by  setting `HONO_SERVER_INSECURE_PORT_ENABLED` to true.
+The configuration of an insecure port must be explicitly enabled for the Hono server by either

-Hono server then opens the IANA default port number 5672 as unsecured AMQP 1.0 port.
+- setting `HONO_SERVER_INSECURE_PORT_ENABLED` to true: then a port with the IANA default port number 5672 is opened, or by

-If `HONO_SERVER_INSECURE_PORT` is configured explicitly this port will be used instead.
+- setting `HONO_SERVER_INSECURE_PORT` to any valid port number: then a port with this number is opened (even when `HONO_SERVER_INSECURE_PORT_ENABLED` is not configured or set to false).

-If set to the IANA port number 5671 for secured AMQP 1.0 a warning is printed.
+If `HONO_SERVER_INSECURE_PORT` is set to the IANA port number 5671 (secured AMQP 1.0) a warning is printed.

 #### One secure **and** one insecure port (dual port configuration)